yashbhalla/LucasSquarePyramid/README.md

         System Time = 0.00 s
         Total Time = 0.01 s
   Hence, CPU Ratio = (0.03 + 0.00) / 0.01 = 3
-This indicates that the CPU time used is three times the real time, which suggests that the program is utilizing more than one core effectively.
+This indicates that the **CPU time used is three times the real time**, which suggests that the program is utilizing more than one core effectively.

-NOTE: We can also see in the image provided above that CPU usage is given as 301%, indicating CPU usage being three times the real time.
+NOTE: We can also see in the image provided above that **CPU usage is given as 301%**, indicating CPU usage being three times the real time.

 ### 4. Largest Problem Solved on a Single Machine:  lukas 1000000000 30